 We are hoping to have 20 GS staff visit your school and work in pairs.
 Over the day they will see 4 to 5 students working with each one for around an hour.
 Each session will start with a formal interview where the student plays the roll of a candidate seeking a position in the school.
 After this a more informal session will start where the GS staff will give positive feedback and offer areas and techniques for improvement.

-- The project can take place anytime after 1st May and before 20th July
+- The project can take place anytime between 3rd June and 19th July

 - Each project will last one day, allowing the team to work for around 4 hours or so